Why Risk is Important

 When a project is originally sold or contracted many decisions, agreements, and contracts are set.
 Yet at the beginning uncertainty is highest and overall project risk is actually the greatest.
 That does not mean the project should not go forward.
-At the beginning the typical risks often include unclear objectives and requirements, unavailable subject matter experts and other resources, and hasty planning.
-There are appropriate responses to these identifiable risks as well as ways for dealing with unidentified risks.
+At the beginning, the typical risks often include unclear objectives and requirements, unavailable subject matter experts and other resources, and hasty planning.
+There are appropriate responses to these identifiable risks as well as ways of dealing with unidentified risks.

-Risk management provides the basis upon which to identify risks, estimate the amount of cost and schedule contingency reserves are needed to cover risk response actions to provide a level of confidence for meeting project objectives, and to manage the risks as well as possible.
+Risk management provides the basis upon which to identify risks, estimate the amount of cost and schedule contingency reserves are needed to cover risk response actions to provide a level of confidence for meeting project objectives and to manage the risks as well as possible.
 As the implementation planning goes into detailed planning, the risk management is likely to focus more on areas surrounded with getting started with the teams work and the urgency of risk surrounding inexperienced team members, resource availability, poor role definition, unclear statements of work, compliance, and technology risks often take center stage.

-Towards the implementation closure it is common for risks such as poor quality, areas of disagreement with the customer, changes, and hitting budgets tend to become the focus.
-At this point it feels like there is a lot of time, cost, and energy at stake and if you are dealing with risk that could hurt the client relationship, there may be a desire to throw anything and everything at the final phase risk solutions to make any negative customer impression go away.
+Towards the implementation closure, it is common for risks such as poor quality, areas of disagreement with the customer, changes, and hitting budgets tend to become the focus.
+At this point, it feels like there is a lot of time, cost, and energy at stake and if you are dealing with risk that could hurt the client relationship, there may be a desire to throw anything and everything at the final phase risk solutions to make any negative customer impression go away.

 As the organization shares their project risk experiences these tendencies can be anticipated and better managed.
 It is helpful for the organization to consider what PMI calls “The 6 Critical Success Factors for Project Risk Management” in the Practice Standard for Project Risk Management.
 An adapted version of them is listed here: